 One MATH 140, 141, 142, 150, 151, 152

 Undergraduates are required to complete one experiential learning course, this includes an internship, undergraduate research or a study abroad.
 Students receive information through the department, and are encouraged to attend career fairs, and network with faculty and industry professionals to secure internships.
 Opportunities include participation in faculty research projects, including regional, national and international programs.
 For more information about the requirements of an internship or undergraduate research please see the experiential learning manual.

 - Plant and Environmental Soil Science Degree (PSSC)

 Emphasis – Crops

 Emphasis – Soil & Water

 - Double Majors: If you are interested in double majoring in Plant & Environmental Soil Science or Turfgrass Science please contact LeAnn Hague to make an appointment.

-- Transfers: If you are interested in transferring into the Soil and Crop Sciences Department you may view the transfer plan and then contact LeAnn Hague.
+- Transfers: If you are interested in transferring into the Soil and Crop Sciences Department you may view the TGSC Transfer Plan or the PSSC Transfer Plan and then contact LeAnn Hague.

 - Honors Program at Texas A&M University